slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On finding your path

-> *'Everyone tells you what to do and what’s good for you.
-They don’t want you to find your own answers.
-They want you to believe theirs.' -- Dan Millman*

 > *'The obstacle is the way.' -- Marcus Aurelius*

+> *'I arise in the morning torn between a desire to improve (or save) the world and a desire to enjoy (or savor) the world.
+This makes it hard to plan the day.' -- E.B.
+White*

 Cancel your pity party, no one is coming to save you.
 Pull yourself together and take total ownership for everything in your life.
 The path will be revealed as you start walking.

 > *'Get yourself into a state of calmness, and then ferocity will take care of itself.' -- Stewart Copeland*

-> *'I arise in the morning torn between a desire to improve (or save) the world and a desire to enjoy (or savor) the world.
-This makes it hard to plan the day.' -- E.B.
-White*
+> *'Everyone tells you what to do and what’s good for you.
+They don’t want you to find your own answers.
+They want you to believe theirs.' -- Dan Millman*

 ### How to design a life?

 Mediocrity, as a goal, sucks.
 As a result, is OK.
-Lying in death bed and regretting your life is the worst that can happen to you.
+Lying on death bed and regretting your life is the worst that can happen to you.

 > *'My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style' -- Maya Angelou*